sprunkix/lily/data/games/ar/sprunki-mustard.md

 ## World Design

-Each world in Sprunki Adventure has its own unique theme and challenges:
+Each world in Sprunki Mustard has its own unique theme and challenges:

 1. Crystal Caverns
 2. Cloud Kingdom